JackZimm/Pokedex/README.md

 # Pokedex
-A fully functional Pokedex of the original 151 Pokemon using JavsScript, HTML, CSS, and a PokeAPI
+A fully functional Pokedex of the original 151 Pokemon using JavsScript, HTML, CSS, and the RESTful PokeAPI.